-Infamous for its devastating ability to cause costly damage to property, Japanese knotweed is the most widespread form of knotweed in the UK.
+Japanese Knotweed is one of Britain’s most perennial and pernicious weeds.
+It’s known for its outstanding ability to spread quickly throughout Britain.
+Infamous for its potential to cause costly damage to property, Japanese knotweed is the most widespread form of knotweed in the UK.
 Typically blooming between late summer and early autumn, Japanese knotweed flowers are a distinct creamy white colour and form in clusters of up to 10cm long.
 Dying back around October, the flowers leave behind hollow stems throughout the winter months.

 - Japanese Knotweed Height – Typically grows to 2.1m (7ft) but can grow up to 3m (9.8ft).

 - Japanese Knotweed Leaves – Light green with red or purple flecks.
 Heart or shovel-shaped with a pointed tip and shoot out from nodes in a zig-zag pattern.
 New Japanese Knotweed leaves are rolled up with dark red veins while mature leaves can grow up to 20cm.

 - Japanese Knotweed Stem – Grow in a zig-zag pattern, green with purple and red speckles, hollow and grows to 2-3 metres in height.
 Can Grow up to 2cm a day.

 - Japanese Knotweed Roots (Rhizomes) – Outside is dark brown, inside is orange/yellow.
 Can grow 3 metres deep and between 2 to 7 metres horizontally, depending on soil and weather conditions.
 The diameter is approximately 20cm.

 - Japanese Knotweed Growth Rate – Can grow up to 10cm per day during late spring / early summer.